Electric Pool Heaters

 This is one of the most common questions among homeowners who prefer to DIY and save money.

-If you are a handyman with some plumbing and electrical knowledge/experience and have the required tools and materials, installing an electric pool heater is simple and would take a few hours.
-But only if you know what you are doing.
+If you are a handyman with some plumbing and electrical knowledge/experience and have the required tools and materials, installing an electric pool heater is relatively straightforward and can be completed in a few hours.
+However, this is only advisable if you are confident in your abilities.

-You will have to find the right location, which is usually either close to the outlet or your pool, so you don't have to install a new outlet or run a long pipe.
+You will need to determine the right location, typically either close to the power outlet or your pool, to avoid the need for installing a new outlet or running a lengthy pipe.

-DIY installation is recommended if you have to do some simple hookups, but for any electrical work, go with a professional.
+DIY installation is recommended for simple hookups, but when it comes to electrical work, it's best to hire a professional.

 We will cover two brands here: EcoSmart and Coates, both highly recommended by many experts and homeowners.

-EcoSmart is a favorite brand among homeowners and installers.
-Water heaters come in "spa" and "pool" options.
-Two EcoSmart models are available for shoppers: Smart Pool 18 (with 18kW of power) and Smart Pool 27 (with 27kW), both strong and designed particularly for swimming pools.
-Compared to other water heater types, such as gas, it is good to know that their equivalent outputs are 61,000 BTU and 92,000 BTU, respectively.
+EcoSmart is a favored brand among homeowners and installers, offering water heaters in both 'spa' and 'pool' variants.
+Shoppers can choose from two EcoSmart models: the Smart Pool 18 (with 18kW of power) and the Smart Pool 27 (with 27kW), both robustly designed for swimming pools.
+It's worth noting that their equivalent outputs, in comparison to other water heater types like gas, are 61,000 BTU and 92,000 BTU, respectively.

-Models are equipped with a digital thermostat and the latest flow sensor technology.
-Count on 1° to 1.5° F rise per hour for an average pool (up to about 15,000 gallons).
-Keep in mind also that you will need a 200 Amp main breaker.
-Prices for EcoSmart pool water heaters are from $900 to $1000.
+These models are equipped with a digital thermostat and the latest flow sensor technology.
+You can expect a 1° to 1.5°F rise per hour for an average pool (up to approximately 15,000 gallons).
+Additionally, keep in mind that you will require a 200 Amp main breaker.
+Prices for EcoSmart pool water heaters range from $900 to $1000.

 Coates is a company with a 70-year tradition in manufacturing water heaters and pool equipment.
-Their offer extends from 1,5 kW to 57 kW units for residential spas and pools and goes further to commercial 180 to 300 kW series.
+Their product range spans from 1.5 kW to 57 kW units designed for residential spas and pools, extending to commercial series ranging from 180 to 300 kW.

-Prices of the Coates water heaters are less affordable.
-For an 18 kW pool water heater, you have to pay $1,460, and a 54 kW heater, suitable for large pools and cold weather applications, costs $2,780.
+It's important to note that Coates water heaters are on the higher end in terms of pricing.
+For an 18 kW pool water heater, the cost is $1,460, while a 54 kW heater, suitable for large pools and cold weather applications, is priced at $2,780.

-It is worth mentioning two well-known companies: Hayward and Raypak, which offer only small electric water heaters.
+It is worth mentioning two well-known companies: Hayward and Raypak, which specialize in small electric water heaters.

 If you need a 5,5 kW or 11 kW unit, check Hayward's CSPAXI or Spa-Pak products by Raypak.
 Although they are labeled as "spa" heaters, they can warm up water in less demanding conditions also.